AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/java/index.md

 4) In your editor, open the directory where you previously copied the credentials, and create a new directory, `src/main/java`.
 In that directory, create `ExportPDFToWord.java`.

-5) In your editor, open the directory where you previously copied the credentials, and create a new directory, `output`.
-This directory will hold the results of the operation.

 Now you're ready to begin coding.

 ## Step Three: Creating the application